ItamarCorsia/Corsia-Streetwear/README.md

-Corsia Clothing - E-commerce Website
+# Corsia Streetwear - E-commerce Website
 This project is a full-stack e-commerce application designed to provide an interactive shopping experience for users and administrative tools for managing the website.
-It consists of a frontend, backend, and admin panel for streamlined product and order management.
+It consists of a **frontend**, **backend**, and **admin** panel for streamlined product and order management.

 Key Features
 Admin Panel